-A dbt project is just a directory of SQL and YAML files that dbt uses to transform your data.
+A dbt project is a directory of SQL and YAML files used to transform your data.
 The YAML file contains project configuration information.
 Each model contains a single SQL SELECT statement that transforms data in some way.

 SQL has long been the language of choice for analysts developing transformations and performing analysis.
 Therefore, the decision for dbt to have a model file be a SQL SELECT statement means analysts don’t need to learn a new language or tool and can freely transform data the same way they have previously.
 Using SQL makes for easy collaboration and a better understanding of your transformations.

-dbt Packages are standalone dbt projects, which take advantage of the projects’ modularity to make modules that tackle a specific problem area available for future use, much like a code library.
+dbt packages are standalone dbt projects, which take advantage of the projects’ modularity to make modules that tackle a specific problem area available for future use, much like a code library.
 These packages contain pre-built SQL, drastically reducing the necessity to hand-code transformations.
-Fivetran develops and maintains open-source dbt Packages which model data from single schema and multi-schema data sources.
-These Fivetran dbt Packages leverage data modeling principles and code modularity to effectively transform data to be used for exploratory, predictive, or prescriptive analytics.
-For more information on the Fivetran dbt packages and how to use them, you can refer to the dbt hub.
+Fivetran develops and maintains open-source dbt packages known as data models that model data from single schema and multi-schema data sources.
+These Fivetran dbt packages leverage data modeling principles and code modularity to effectively transform data to be used for exploratory, predictive, or prescriptive analytics.
+Learn more about Fivetran data models and how to use them here.

 The YAML files are not only used to configure your dbt project, but are also used to curate a data dictionary of your source and transformed data as well as apply data integrity tests.
 If used effectively, the final result of your dbt project will have a definition of each raw table from the source and transformed table from your dimensional schema, as well as a description of each field within those tables.
 Further, you can apply tests to certain fields (ie. a primary key field should always be unique) and test your data to ensure there are no data integrity issues.